allape/openkvm/README.md

 Just like `MIT` license says, no warranty or guarantee.
 And do **NOT** use for any illegal purposes.

+### TODO
+- [ ] Long time test on SBC
+- [ ] VNC authentication
+  - DES encryption in Golang can NOT directly apply to [`VNC Authentication`](https://datatracker.ietf.org/doc/html/rfc6143#section-7.1.2)
+- [ ] More effective to calculate the difference between frames
+  - Balance between the power of SBC and the network efficiency
+  - Or achieve more support for noVNC, beyond [rfc6143](https://datatracker.ietf.org/doc/html/rfc6143)

 ## Dev Environment

 ### Hardware